The probabilistic world: Subsystems

 A simple case for such subtraces can be realized if the step evolution operator has a direct product form

 The inverse of the step evolution operator takes the form

 such that eq.~\eqref{eq:ST3} reads

 and $\rho^{(s)}$ obeys equation \eqref{eq:ST6}, with $\hat{S}^{(s)}$ identified with $\hat{S}_1$.
 For the factorized form \eqref{eq:ST7} the matrix $\hat{S}_1$ accounts for the evolution of the subsystem, while $\hat{S}_2$ describes the evolution of its ``environment''.
 Once the environment is integrated out by the subtrace \eqref{eq:ST1}, $\hat{S}_2$ does not matter for the evolution of the subsystem.
-We note that the density matrix for the subsystem is properly normalized,

 For a factorized step evolution operator \eqref{eq:ST7} the eigenvalues $\lambda_i$ of $\hat{S}$ are products of eigenvalues $\lambda^{(1)}_k$ of $\hat{S}_1$ and eigenvalues $\lambda_l^{(2)}$ of $\hat{S}_2$,